1deg/karlas-lemonade-stand-node/README.md

-# karlas-lemonade-stand-node
+# Karla’s Lemonade Stand application

-Karla’s Lemonade Stand - One Degree interview app. (node version)
+Karla runs a lemonade stand and needs a way to track her cashflow.
+The application already has a way to track her revenue -- the types of lemonades that are sold, and at what price.